depklyon/pomodoro-tm1637/README.md

 # pomodoro-tm1637
-Pomodoro timer using TM1637 display
+Pomodoro timer using TM1637 display on a Raspberry Pi 3